MadMatcher/MadLib/docs/create_features_temp.md

 * Parameters A and B are Pandas or Spark dataframes (depending on whether your runtime environment is Pandas on a single machine, Spark on a single machine, or Spark on a cluster of machines).
 They are the two tables to match.
 Both dataframes must contain an `_id` column.
 * a_cols and b_cols are lists of column names from A and B. We use these columns to create features.
 As of now, a_cols and b_cols must be the same list.
 But in the future we will modify the function create_features to handle the case where these two lists can be different.
 * sim_functions is a list of sim_functions (if provided, this will override the default sim functions used by MadLib, see below).
-* tokenizers is the list of tokenizers (if provided, this will override the default tokenizers used by MadLib, see below).
+* tokenizers is a list of tokenizers (if provided, this will override the default tokenizers used by MadLib, see below).
 * null_threshold is a number in [0,1] specifying the maximal fraction of missing values allowed in a column.
 MadLib automatically excludes columns with too much missing data from feature generation (see below).

 The above function returns a list of features.
 Each feature is an executable object (as indicated by the `Callable` keyword).